kamrankhoxa/kamrankhoxa/README.md

 🚀 **Chronicles of Kamran**:

 - 2017 🌟: Embarked as a PHP maestro, crafting digital marvels.
+- 2019 🌟: Worked as a GSX Scripting, Custom mods & PromodX.
 - 2019 🌟: Anointed as a Laravel luminary, orchestrating high-caliber web ventures.
 - 2020 🌟: Experience as a Django harvesting, orchestrating ventures.
 - Oct 2022 🌟: Embraced React.js and React Native, birthing scalable and efficient mobile wonders.